 DIY Ornament – Twig Christmas Tree Ornament

-First, I decided to make a Christmas Tree DIY Ornament using foraged, eco-friendly twigs from my yard.
+First, I made a Christmas Tree DIY Ornament using foraged, eco-friendly twigs from my yard.

 Next, add the tree branches by starting at the tree base and attaching twigs to the tree trunk with hot glue.